narner/UrsusHTTP/README.md

 ## Usage

-For now, Ursus only supports authentication with your planet.
+Ursus is very much a work in progress.
+For now, it only supports authentication with your planet.

 First, you need to set the `baseURL` on the Ursus client to the URL your planet is being served on.
 This might be something like `"https://pittyp-pittyp.urbit.org"` or `"http://localhost:8080"`.